WangYihang/Reverse-Shell-Manager/README.md

   * More stable
   * More features
   * Upgrade common reverse shell session to full interactive seession
+  * Reverse shell as a Service
+  * RESTful API
   * ...

 #### Attacker side